kwalczak80/melting-gerry/README.md

 * As a user, I want to have the option to choose different word categories.
 * As a user, I want to try to guess words of varying difficulty levels.
 * As a user, I want to know the word I was trying to guess when the game is over.

+### **Site owners Goals**
+* To have an easy-to-navigate and entertaining website where users can spend some time enjoying the Melting Gerry game.
+* To have different word categories so the user can have an option to try to guess different words.
+* To have an algorithm in the code that can handle all the user inputs.
+* To have enough words to guess in each category to entertain the user for a long time.